renatosbueno/UploadManager/README.md

-🚀 Upload Manager (iOS - SwiftUI)
+🚀 Upload Manager (iOS - Swift/SwiftUI)

 A sample iOS application built with SwiftUI that demonstrates how to handle multiple image uploads with progress tracking, concurrency control, and clean architecture principles.

-⸻

 🧠 Overview